 Lack of Internal Policies and Procedures

-In many cases, this is not among the priority items on the to-do-list when launching a direct sales company.
-The initial staff count could be small and there may be a small group of sales persons.
-So the thinking might be there is no need for any detailed policies.
+In many cases, this is not among the priority items on the to-do-list when launching a direct sales business.
+The initial staff count could be small and there may be a small group of sales reps.
+So, the thinking might be that there is no need for any detailed policies.
 Just wait until the business growth accelerates.
-Everything becomes a mess then and losing the poorly served reps is its inevitable outcome.
+Everything becomes a mess at that moment and losing the poorly served reps is its inevitable outcome.

 Insufficient Working Capital

 This is not the initial investment that some would think.
 Entrepreneurs usually do not make big mistakes there.
 Working capital is the difference between a company’s short term assets and its short term liabilities.
 If this difference is positive at any given time, this means that the business has room to grow in a healthy manner.
 If it is negative, then it can go bankrupt in no time!